How to Plan an Optimised Truck Route: Step-by-Step Guide

 - Dimensions, weight, stackability

-- Quantity and loading meters
+- Quantity and loading metres

 6. How to Set Time Windows and Avoid Overtime